"Do you like me?" Connor asked me again.

 Where was this coming from?
 Wasn't it just as awkward of a question for him to ask as it was for me, regardless of the situation?
 I tried to keep calm, keep from panicking again.
 I had to stop and think about this to say the right thing.

 "Well, yeah.
 Of course I do.
 You're my best friend, Connor."
-This was my way of trying to work around the obstacle.
-"You're my only friend, to be completely honest with you.
-You've been there for me for as long as I can remember, and even after all these years of being apart, you're always there for me."
+This was my way of trying to worm my way out of the situation.
+"You're my only friend, to be completely honest.
+You've been there for me for as long as I can remember, and even after all these years of being apart, I've never been able to forget you."

 "But do you, like me like me?"
 He asked, sort of impatiently, grabbing a hold of my shoulders, expecting me to give him a straight forward answer right then and there.

 The same way he had looked at me a minute ago, back in his car, when we had met up again after six years, and before he moved away, he looked at me now.
-In fact, he himself looked sympathetic towards me, like he understood how I felt, like he had known all this time.
+In fact, he looked sympathetic towards me, like he understood how I felt, like he had known all along.

 Is it just me or…